 Backpressure behavior: Select whether to block, drop, or queue events when all receivers in this group are exerting backpressure.
-Defaults to Block.
+Defaults to Block .

-- i This section is displayed only for TCP, and only when the Backpressure behavior is set to Persistent Queue. - Max file size: The maximum size to store in each queue file before closing it.
-Enter a numeral with units of KB, MB, etc. Defaults to 1 MB. - Max queue size: The maximum amount of disk space the queue is allowed to consume.
+i This section is displayed only for TCP, and only when the Backpressure behavior is set to Persistent Queue.

+Max file size: The maximum size to store in each queue file before closing it.
+Enter a numeral with units of KB, MB, etc. Defaults to 1 MB.

+Max queue size: The maximum amount of disk space the queue is allowed to consume.
 Once this limit is reached, queueing is stopped, and data blocking is applied.
-Enter a numeral with units of KB, MB, etc. - Queue file path: The location for the persistent queue files.
-This will be of the form: your/path/here/<worker-id>/<output-id>.
-Defaults to \$CRIBL_HOME/state/queues. - Compression: Codec to use to compress the persisted data, once a file is closed.
-Defaults to None; Gzip is also available.
+Enter a numeral with units of KB, MB, etc.

+Queue file path: The location for the persistent queue files.
+This will be of the form: your/path/here/<worker-id>/<output-id> .
+Defaults to \$CRIBL\HOME/state/queues .

+Compression: Codec to use to compress the persisted data, once a file is closed.
+Defaults to None ; Gzip is also available.

+Queue-full behavior: Whether to block or drop events when the queue is exerting backpressure (because disk is low or at full capacity).
+Block is the same behavior as non-PQ blocking, corresponding to the Block option on the Backpressure behavior drop-down.
+Drop new data throws away incoming data, while leaving the contents of the PQ unchanged.